General Terms And Conditions Of Sale Of DHL Express France

 3.4 Deliveries not accepted or restricted

-The Instructing Party explicitly guarantees that she will not deliver to DHL illegal or prohibited goods.
+The Instructing Party explicitly guarantees it not deliver to DHL illegal or prohibited goods.

-The Instructing Party must not carry out Consignments considered as inacceptable to DHL.
-The inacceptable Consignments are described in DHL EXPRESS’ Terms and Conditions of Transport and on the DHL Website under the "Conseils d’expédition" tab.
+The Instructing Party must not carry out Shipments considered as inacceptable to DHL.
+The inacceptable Shipments are described in DHL General Terms and Conditions of Transport and on the DHL Website under the "Conseils d’expédition" tab.

-In addition, certain Items are subject to restrictions based on their nature or value (hereinafter referred to as "Restricted Shipments"), in particular, Items of art, jewelry, electronic cigarettes, tobacco, watches, etc.
+In addition, certain Shipments are subject to restrictions based on their nature or value (hereinafter referred to as "Restricted Shipments"), in particular, Shipment of art, jewelry, electronic cigarettes, tobacco, watches, etc.

 These Restricted Shipments are subject to authorization by DHL after examination.